Articles by Cultural Confidence

 Read More

-• A New Memorial Dayby Anna Katrina Davey, Principal & Founder at Cultural Confidence
+• A New Memorial Dayby Anna Katrina Davey, Cultural Expert | Founder, Cultural Confidence

 As every year on the last Monday of May, yesterday in the USA we celebrated Memorial Day remembering the men and women who have died serving in the armed forces.
 Rhetoric aside, it seems to me that we have become comfortably complacent with the status quo and reality of war.
 Now really, how much are […]